Ryoley/the-incredible-calculator/README.md

-This project is a React App maked with React Native.
+This project is a calculator maked with React Native.

 ## Try it out
 You can run example module by performing these steps: